 Do Not Smoke

-If a woman who is infected with a high-risk strain of HPV smokes, her risk of cervical cancer increases by up to 80%.
-Smoking inhibits the immune system, making it harder for the body to fight off infection.
-As well, smoking is linked to many types of cancer and other diseases.
-There is no safe kind of tobacco product and no safe amount of smoking.
+The chance of getting cervical cancer increases by up to 80% for someone who is infected with a cancer-causing type of HPV if they also smoke.
+Smoking weakens the immune system, making it harder for the body to fight off an infection.
+Smoking is linked to many types of cancer and other diseases.
+There is no safe kind of commercial tobacco product and no safe amount of smoking.

-It’s never too late to benefit from becoming smoke-free.
-If you are already a non-smoker, keep yourself safe by avoiding exposure to other people’s tobacco smoke (second-hand smoke).
+It is never too late to benefit from quitting smoking.
+If you are already a non-smoker, keep yourself safe by avoiding other people’s tobacco smoke (second-hand smoke).

 For more information about quitting smoking, you can visit the Canadian Cancer Society.